rockhound03/Project1/README.md

     4. What does the "type" category for CME stand for?
 Can we infer a meaning based on some other category value?

+### Hypothesis:
+Do CMEs speed correlate to Solar Flare power?
+ NULL: If a CME is faster,
+       then a coinciding solar flare will not neccesarily be more powerful
+ ALT: If a CME is faster,
+       then a coinciding solar flare will be more powerful
+### Statistical Test:
+Independent T-Test

 ### Datasets to be used: https://api.nasa.gov/

     1. Solar Flares: DONKI Solar Flare (FLR)